Venkat-Gorla/cloudchat-lite/README.md

   - Enables efficient server-side sorting and pagination

 📌 _See the v2 repository README for the evolved backend schema and access patterns._

+## 🧠 What I’d Do Differently If Starting Today

+I would design DynamoDB GSIs directly from access patterns, even when pagination initially appears unnecessary.
+As requirements evolved, I refined the schema to encode time-ordering into GSI sort keys, enabling server-side sorting while preserving the single-table design.

 ## 🏷️ License